KMBHillier/Bookstore_stock_system/README.md

 # Usage
 To run the script, you need to have python and sqlite3 installed on your system.

-1. Clone the repository to your local machine git clone https://github.com/<your-username>/bookstore.git
+a) Clone the repository to your local machine

+git clone https://github.com/<your-username>/bookstore.git

-2. navigate to the project directory and run the script cd bookstore python3 bookstore.py
+b) navigate to the project directory and run the script

+cd bookstore
+python3 bookstore.py
 Once the script is running, you will be presented with a menu of options: